Tengku Ampuan Intan Zaharah Road

-Federal Route 3685, or Jalan Tengku Ampuan Intan Zaharah, is an industrial federal road in Kuala Nerus, Terengganu, Malaysia.
+Federal Route 65, or Jalan Tengku Ampuan Intan Zaharah, is an main federal road in Terengganu, Malaysia.

+Route background

 The Kilometre Zero is located at Bulatan roundabout.

+Features

-At most sections, the Federal Route 3685 was built under the JKR R5 road standard, with a speed limit of 90 km/h.
+At most sections, the Federal Route 65 was built under the JKR R5 road standard, with a speed limit of 90 km/h.

-There is one overlap: Wakaf Tembesu-Bulatan - 65 Jalan Lapangan Terbang Sultan Mahmud.
+There is no overlap, alternative route and sections with motorcycle lane.